zenml-io/blog.zenml.io/_posts/2023-05-31-mlops-platform-sandbox.md

 ## Simplifying MLOps Platform Deployment

-The goal of [ZenML](https://www.zenml.io) is to give ML and MLOps Engineers the ability to pick and choose their preferred infrastructure and tooling to build a platform that fulfils their company's needs.
+The goal of [ZenML](https://www.zenml.io) is to give ML and MLOps Engineers the ability to pick and choose their preferred infrastructure and tooling to build a platform that fulfills their company's needs.
 However, deploying ZenML and a rudimentary MLOps platform can be time-consuming for new users.
 The MLOps Platform Sandbox bridges this gap by providing a one-click deployment platform for a pre-built ephemeral MLOps stack, simplifying the deployment process.

 You can sign up with Google and start a demo sandbox.
 After a few minutes, you'll receive credentials for Kubeflow, Minio, MLflow, and ZenML.
 You can then use commands like `zenml connect` and `zenml stack set` to set your stacks and `python run.py` to run the pipelines.
 The sandbox is deleted after 8 hours, and you can choose from a repository of pre-built pipelines to run.